-If you are over 55 when you sell your business, have owned it for a continuous period of at least 15 years, and the sale is made in connection with your retirement, you won’t pay CGT.
-In addition, amounts from this exemption may be able to be contributed to your super fund without affecting your non-concessional contributions limits.
+If you’re over 55 when you sell your business, you have owned it for a continuous period of at least 15 years, and the sale is made in connection with your retirement, you won’t pay CGT.
+Additionally, you may be able to contribute funds from this exemption to your super fund without affecting your non-concessional contributions limit.

-If, however, you are under 55, the money from the disposal of your business is CGT exempt if it is paid into a complying superannuation fund.
-In other words, you can choose to disregard any or all of a capital gain if the sale proceeds are contributed into a super fund.
+If you’re under 55, the money from the disposal of your business is only CGT exempt if it’s paid into a compliant superannuation fund.
+In other words, you can choose to disregard any or all of a capital gain if the sale proceeds are put into a super fund.

-If, however, you’re not ready to retire, or have not owned your business for 15 years, you can elect to reduce CGT by 50%, if the small business qualifies as an active business asset.
-This is in addition to the 50% CGT discount if you’ve owned the business for 12 months or more.
+If you’re not ready to retire, or you haven’t owned your business for 15 years, you can elect to reduce CGT by 50% if the business qualifies as an active business asset.
+This is in addition to the 50% CGT discount that applies if you’ve owned the business for 12 months or more.

-By electing a roll-over, you can reinvest the proceeds from the sale of your existing business into a new business and defer the making of a capital gain from the sale until you ultimately dispose of the new business.
+By electing a rollover, you can reinvest the proceeds from the sale of your existing business into a new business.
+This will defer capital gains from the sale until you ultimately dispose of the new business.

-You have up to two years post-sale to acquire the new business, but even if that doesn’t happen, the roll-over provisions could be used to defer your CGT obligations to a later income year.
+You have up to two years post-sale to acquire a new business.
+The rollover provisions could also be used to defer your CGT obligations to a later income year.

-It’s important to be sure that you are able to satisfy the basic conditions for these concessions.
-In short, the turnover threshold for small business CGT concessions is $2 million while the maximum net value of all CGT assets must not exceed $6 million.
-Legislation around this eligibility was recently amended as the $6 million net asset test was previously imposed on business owners, not the business itself.
+It’s important to be sure you satisfy the basic conditions for these concessions.
+The turnover threshold for small business CGT concessions is $2 million.
+The maximum net value of all CGT assets must not exceed $6 million.
+Legislation around this eligibility was recently amended, as the $6 million net asset test was previously imposed on business owners, not the business itself.

 A little strategic planning will also result in a large boost in retirement income.
 A true win-win, and it’s all made possible by being tax-smart.